sfproductlabs/haswarm/README.md

 Using consul, traefik, docker swarm.
 This is recommended for **PUBLIC** swarms only.
 Setup another swarm for your intranet applications, or at least improve the firewall configuration as per below.

 ## TL;DR
+* Update the [docker-compose.yml](https://github.com/dioptre/haswarm/blob/master/docker-compose.yml) docker swarm/stack to suit your infrastructure.
-* Install the [docker-compose.yml](https://github.com/dioptre/haswarm/blob/master/docker-compose.yml) on your docker swarm stack.
+* Deploy the stack onto your swarm using [deploy.sh](https://github.com/dioptre/haswarm/blob/master/deploy.sh).

 ## Getting started